Side Dining Room

 If you have any accessibility needs or concerns with security screening, please email email@example.com or call us on 03 8682 2980 ahead of time so we can accommodate your visit.

-People with a mobility or physical disability can access Parliament House through the rear entrance on Macarthur Street.
+People with a mobility or physical disability can access Parliament House through the side entrance on Spring street or the rear entrance on Macarthur Street.